-Build and display multi-level nested category navigation menus in Anqi CMS is an important aspect of website content organization and user experience optimization.A well-designed and hierarchically clear navigation not only helps visitors quickly find the information they need, but also provides clear website structure signals to search engines, thereby enhancing SEO effectiveness.
+Build and display multi-level nested category navigation menus in Anqi CMS, which is an important link in website content organization and user experience optimization.A well-designed and hierarchical navigation not only helps visitors quickly find the information they need, but also provides clear website structure signals to search engines, thereby enhancing SEO effects.

-Before starting to create a beautiful navigation menu, we need to set up the skeleton of content categories in the Anqi CMS backend.This is like designing the load-bearing structure for a building, which is the foundation for all subsequent displays.
+Before starting to make a beautiful navigation menu, we need to set up the skeleton of content categories in the Anqi CMS backend.This is like designing the load-bearing structure of a building, which is the foundation for all subsequent displays.

-- Create a top-level category named "Electronics" without selecting any parent category.
+1. Create a top-level category named 'Electronics' without selecting any parent category.

-- If you need a deeper level, you can continue to create 'Android Phone', 'Apple Phone', and other third-level categories under 'Smartphone', and set their 'parent category' to 'Smartphone'.
+3. If you need a deeper level, you can continue to create 'Android phone', 'Apple phone' and other three-level classifications under 'Smartphone', and set their 'parent classification' to 'Smartphone'.

-Through this method, the background category management interface will clearly present a hierarchical tree structure, laying a solid foundation for the front-end navigation display.
+Through this method, the background category management interface will clearly present a tree-like hierarchical structure, laying a solid foundation for the front-end navigation display.

-The template system of Anqi CMS adopts a concise syntax similar to Django, through built-in tags, we can conveniently call background data and present it flexibly.
-The core of building a multi-level classification navigation is to usecategoryListLabel.
+The AnQi CMS template system adopts a concise syntax similar to Django, through built-in tags, we can conveniently call back-end data and display it flexibly.
+The core of building multi-level classification navigation is to usecategoryList.

-Firstly, we can usecategoryListtags to get all top-level categories, usually these categories are used as your main navigation menu items.
+First, we can usecategoryListtags to get all top-level categories, which are usually used as your main navigation menu items.

 {% categoryList categories with moduleId="1" parentId="0" %}